teejayen/carboncustodians-website/pages/disaster-recovery.md

         <h2>Solving the Treated Timber Challenge</h2>
         <p>One of the most significant challenges in disaster recovery is the safe management of treated timber from damaged structures.
 Our technology addresses this critical need:</p>
         <ul>
-          <li><strong>Safe Processing:</strong> Our high-temperature pyrolysis system (650°C+) can effectively immobilize up to 98% of copper, chromium, and arsenic from CCA-treated timber</li>
+          <li><strong>Safe Processing:</strong> Our high-temperature pyrolysis system (650°C+) can effectively immobilise up to 98% of copper, chromium, and arsenic from CCA-treated timber</li>
           <li><strong>Contaminant Destruction:</strong> The process destroys organic preservatives including creosote, pentachlorophenol, and ACQ</li>
           <li><strong>Leaching Prevention:</strong> The resulting material meets EPA leachability standards, converting a hazardous waste into a safe resource</li>
           <li><strong>Volume Reduction:</strong> Processing reduces material volume by 50-80%, dramatically improving logistics and transportation efficiency</li>
           <li><strong>Safe Applications:</strong> Processed materials can be safely used in construction materials, road base, and industrial applications for rebuilding</li>
         </ul>
-        <p>This capability fills a critical gap in disaster response where treated timber often represents one of the most challenging waste streams requiring specialized handling and disposal.</p>
+        <p>This capability fills a critical gap in disaster response where treated timber often represents one of the most challenging waste streams requiring specialised handling and disposal.</p>
       </div>
       <div>
         <img src="/api/placeholder/600/400" alt="Treated timber processing">